mahbhlddnhakkh/yuv-manipulations-2/README.md

 A shared library for OpenGL programs for shared functionality.

 ### `myyuv_opengl_viewer`
 A BMP and YUV image viewer with OpenGL as a backend.
+Press ESCAPE to exit.

 <details><summary>myyuv_opengl_viewer usage</summary>

 ```
+Usage:
-Usage: /path/to/image.myyuv
+myyuv_opengl_viewer /path/to/image.myyuv
 ```

 </details>

 ### `myyuv_opengl_spinning_cube`
 A spinning cube (or parallelepiped) with BMP and YUV image as a texture.
+Move around with WASD, look around with arrow keys, fly up with SPACE and fly down with SHIFT.
+The camera is an airplane-like.
+Press ESCAPE to exit.
 <details><summary>myyuv_opengl_spinning_cube usage</summary>

 ```
 Usage:
-/path/to/image.myyuv
+myyuv_opengl_spinning_cube /path/to/image.myyuv
--force_cube /path/to/image.myyuv
+myyuv_opengl_spinning_cube -force_cube /path/to/image.myyuv
--flip_width_height /path/to/image.myyuv
+myyuv_opengl_spinning_cube -flip_width_height /path/to/image.myyuv
 ```

 </details>